Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/core2.md

 Today, in Azure SDKs for JS, one of the primary core packages we ship is `@azure/core-http`.
 This package forms the runtime for all the auto-generated Azure SDKs by providing the mechanism to route HTTP requests through a pipeline made of different policies such as retry, logging, and tracing.
 As of this document being written it sits at version 1.1.5.
 Due to a number factors discussed in this document, there is a desire to create a new major version of this package (i.e. "2.0.0") that would include breaking changes.

 Azure customers are indirect consumers of this package via the SDKs for different Azure services.
 Therefore, a major version change would not be largely disruptive.
-Currently, in order to preserve compatibility and not complicate the story for servicing, a new package has been created that is currently named `@azure/core-https`.
-This name is not final.
+Currently, in order to preserve compatibility and not complicate the story for servicing, a new package has been created that is named `@azure/core-rest-pipeline`.

 ## History, Context, and Motivations